Online donation: Click on the button (above) to donate using a Paypal account or a debit or credit card (no account required).

 MSLA has established an action grant in remembrance of our friend and colleague.
 A grant will be awarded to a librarian/library program for programming purposes which support making a positive impact on a library program and/or school culture.
 Special consideration will be given to proposals demonstrating topics of social justice, diversity/multiculturalism, and collaboration with teachers.

 CRITERIA / ELIGIBILITY: The nominee must be a Massachusetts school librarian who is state-certified or who has a professional degree as a school librarian and is a current member of MSLA.
-The project or program must take place during the 2019-2020 school year and make a positive difference in the school/district's library program and/or school culture.
+The project or program must make a positive difference in the school/district's library program and/or school culture.

 AWARD FUNDING: One or more awards may be given per year up to $500 for supplies, materials, presenters, etc needed for programming.